Aw Tee Hong: Accolades

-Aw was invited back to his alma mater to give a series of thematic lectures on pottery in 1994-1995 and was hence given the title of Visiting Professor by the Central Academy of Fine Arts (otherwise known as Academy of Arts and Design, Tsinghua University), in recognition of his contribution.
+Aw was invited back to his alma mater to give a series of thematic lectures on pottery in 1994–1995 and was hence given the title of Visiting Professor by the Central Academy of Fine Arts (otherwise known as Academy of Arts and Design, Tsinghua University), in recognition of his contribution.

 Aw collaborated with the Singapore Tourism Promotion Board during the 1980s to create and develop a range of Chinese Opera Masks, amongst other cultural products, which later became iconic souvenirs that helped promote Singapore as a tourist destination.
-Additionally, Aw was often invited by STPB to participate in trade shows to various countries in Asia, Middle East and Europe to demonstrate the uniqueness and richness of Singapore Art.
+Additionally, Aw was often invited by STPB to participate in trade shows to various countries in Asia, the Middle East and Europe to demonstrate the uniqueness and richness of Singapore Art.

 Having had an artistic career spanning six decades, Aw has presented his works through a plethora of platforms, namely art exhibitions, both in Singapore and overseas.

-Recently, The Fullerton Hotel invited Aw to showcase his 1960s Singapore works.
+The Fullerton Hotel invited Aw to showcase his 1960s Singapore works.

+Death

+Aw died on October 10, 2021, at the age of 90.